How to refer a dispute to CDR?

-Once the CDR has received the referral form, it will check that all the information needed has been provided.
+Once the CDR has received the referral form, it will check whether all the information needed has been provided.
 From the screening phase, the cases can have the following status:

 - The case is out of jurisdiction – a letter will be sent to all the parties advising them that the CDR does not have jurisdiction to deal with the matter and parties will be advised where the matter should go.

-Please note that under the LRA, the CDR cannot accept a referral until all the essential information has been provided, and a copy of the referral has been sent to the other party.
+Please note that under the LRA, the CDR cannot accept a referral that is defective until all the essential information has been provided, and a copy of the referral has been sent to the other party.
 Only once all the necessary information has been provided, the CDR can process your referral.

 - The parties to the dispute